 - 1 If you can, give the person plenty of physical contact.
 Hold hands, or give a hug or a cuddle. - 2 If the person approaches the wrong person sexually, stay calm and try to distract and reassure him or her.
 Remember this is caused by the illness and is not the person's fault. - 3 Talk to someone about any problems.
 Your doctor, local marriage or relationship counselling service or Alzheimer Scotland contact may be able to help, or be able to put you in touch with someone who can.
-They will not be surprised or shocked.
-Call the Alzheimer Scotland 24-hour Dementia Helpline to talk it over confidentially.
+Call the Dementia Helpline to talk it over confidentially.
 You don't need to give your name.